 Searching for nonprofit resources online can be overwhelming.
 VetConnectNTX’s online directory makes that task easier for veterans, military families, and social work professionals in North Texas.
 Our goal is to provide an easy to use and reliable source of trusted information and resources.

 The number of agencies listed in the directory will grow as we identify and verify additional resources available in the 13-county North Texas region.
+Since VetConnectNTX is now powered by TexVet, our online directory of programs and resources is expanded in a broad range of service categories.
+When you search for resources from VetConnectNTX.com, your search results can now include listings across the entire state of Texas.

 Agencies are asked to update their listings regularly and share the directory with their networks.